 Enjoy dedicated customer success and priority email support, in addition to the other Circle features, at their highest price point.

 Circle and Mighty Networks share strong community aspects and focus their product on cultivating that community.
-But where they both seem to lack is in the building, operating, and scaling of learning experiences.
+But where they both seem to lack is in the building, operating user management, and scaling of learning experiences.
 Creating an environment where learning and community go hand-in-hand, rather than as separate offerings, is our priority at Disco.

 Read more tips, tricks, and guides on our blog if you’re a founder or operator of a learning community, bootcamp, micro school, or academy.